NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 ## Code security

-- Enable, at a minimum, [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) alerts for vulnerabilities and respond to them appropriately.
+- [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) alerts for vulnerabilities must be enabled and acted on appropriately.
-- Generate [SBOM (Software Bill of Materials)](../tools/dependency-scan/README.md) for your repository content and all the artefacts that are build as part of the CI/CD process
+- [SBOM (Software Bill of Materials)](../tools/dependency-scan/README.md) must be generated for your repository content and all the artefacts that are build as part of the CI/CD process.
-- Disable ability to push to the default branch for everyone, admins included (`applies-to-admin` option).
+- Ability to push to the default branch must be disabled for everyone, including administrators (using the `applies-to-admin` option).
 - Refer to [Quality Checks](../quality-checks.md) for further code security practices.

 ### Branch protection